 Whilst the Council decided to continue with Stage 3 of the Examination, it is clear from the Inspector’s Interim Findings that much more work is needed before the plan can be found sound.

 In response to the Inspectors concerns regarding development within the Villages the Council has produced a selective update, 'Village Settlements Assessment Summary Document' which is the first and 'Thurlstone Settlement Scoring'.
-The selective update concludes that Thurlstone is one of the more sustainable of the Borough's villages with a score of 15 and sites in Thurlstone were reassessed for their suitability for residential allocation..
-Lichfields, on behalf of Mr and Mrs Mullins, have submitted representations as part of the Local Plan process making the case that Thurlstone should have received a score of greater than 15 as part of this process.
+The selective update concludes that Thurlstone is one of the more sustainable of the Borough's villages with a score of 15 and sites in Thurlstone were reassessed for their suitability for residential allocationLichfields, on behalf of Mr and Mrs Mullins, have submitted representations as part of the Local Plan process making the case that Thurlstone should have received a score of greater than 15 as part of this process.

 Five Year Housing Land Supply